 The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https://fortress.wa.gov/ doh/swap/ which lists potential contamination for each Group A water source in the state.
-This is an interactive be drilled into.
-Concentrations above the national guidelines may contribute to problems with taste, odor and color of the water coming out of your tap.
+This is an interactive map.

 If you have any questions regarding this report, the water or PUD No. 1 please contact Brandy Milroy, Water Resource Manager at 360-877-5249 or brandym@mason-pud1.org.
 Also, don't forget PUD1 board meetings are the 2nd and 4th Tuesdays of each month at our office in Potlatch (1 mile south of Hoodsport, WA) at 1 pm.
 The public is welcome to our meetings.